lennartp03/braintumorclassification/README.md

 The `model.py` file contains the customized Vision Transformer model class.
 The `utils.py` file contains the utility functions for setting the seed and logging into MLflow.

 The `main.ipynb` file is crucial and contains the code for data preprocessing, training and testing the model.
+All cells and files are well-documented and can be easily followed.
+The code for creating visualizations is only sparsely commented, as it is not crucial for the understanding of the project.

 ### Installation